Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 Lawn Care Essentials

-When soil temperatures reach about 50°F consistently, your lawn begins its active growth cycle.
-Now is the time to:
+When soil temperatures reach about 50–55°F consistently, your lawn starts its active growth cycle.
+That’s your cue.

-- Thorough Cleanup – Remove fallen branches, leftover leaves, and other debris that can smother grass and create disease conditions
+- Remove fallen branches, leftover leaves, and debris that can smother grass or create disease conditions

 For best results, apply fertilizer when the ground is moist but the grass is dry, preferably in the morning.
-Maintain a mowing height of 3 inches in spring, gradually increasing to 3.5-4 inches in summer to promote deeper roots and drought resistance.
-Our 4-step fertilizer programs from The Andersons provide everything your lawn needs throughout the growing season.
+Keep mowing height at 3 inches through spring, gradually moving to 3.5–4 inches in summer to encourage deeper roots.
+For a deeper dive on fertilizer timing and application, see our upcoming Spring Fertilizer Guide.

 Mulch Application

 “Applying a pre-emergent weed preventer as soon as temperatures begin to rise helps slow weeds before they germinate.
-Additionally, refreshing your mulch early in the season helps regulate soil moisture, suppress weed growth, and enhance the overall appearance of your landscape.
-Proper mulch application is a simple yet highly effective step in maintaining a polished and healthy yard.” — Sabrina and Ryan Dunham, Dunham’s Lawn Care, LLC
+Refreshing mulch early in the season helps regulate soil moisture, suppress weed growth, and keep your landscape looking clean.
+It’s a simple step that pays off all the way through summer.”

-Other premium options include our Black Platinum, Brown Platinum, Champion Special, Gardener’s Choice, Ultra Red, and Kid’s Carpet mulch varieties.
+Additional premium options include Black Platinum, Brown Platinum, Champion Special, Gardener’s Choice, Ultra Red, and Kid’s Carpet.
+Our full mulch inventory is available for both pickup and bulk delivery, with fast turnaround to keep your projects on schedule.

 Plant Selection for Southwest Ohio

-“Some homeowners rush to plant tender annuals or vegetables too soon in spring, not realizing that frost can still hit in Dayton well into April.
-Check your local frost dates and wait until the danger of frost has passed.
-Planting too early can risk losing your plants to a late frost.” — Jesse Weidner, Weidner Landscape Solutions
+“Some homeowners rush to plant tender annuals or vegetables too soon, not realizing that frost can still hit in Dayton well into April.
+Check your local frost dates and wait until the danger has passed.
+Planting too early risks losing plants to one bad night.”

 Trees and Shrubs